CoastSnap beach monitoring

 Your snaps will help to improve the way local communities and governments manage our valuable beach environments.

 Help us monitor beaches

-The Office of Environment and Heritage and the Water Research Laboratory (UNSW Sydney) have teamed up to develop CoastSnap - an innovative community beach monitoring program that enables you to help us monitor change on NSW beaches.
+The Department of Planning, Industry and Environment and the Water Research Laboratory (UNSW Sydney) have teamed up to develop CoastSnap - an innovative community beach monitoring program that enables you to help us monitor change on NSW beaches.

 We have developed smart-phone cradles, so all you need to do is take a snap at one of our locations, and share it with us.
 By controlling the position and angle of your phone camera, we can measure the changing beach width and shape, and movement of the shoreline, to discover how each beach responds to changing ocean conditions.

 How to get CoastSnapping

 Visit a CoastSnap photo point with your mobile device and follow these simple steps:

 - Place your mobile device in the CoastSnap cradle, with the camera facing through the gap in the cradle and the screen facing you.
 This is important, if you don't place your phone in the cradle we can't use your snap.

 - Push your mobile device up against the left side of the phone cradle.